alphagov/dcs-client/README.md

 ## Purpose

-A client for the Document Checking Service.
-Agents such as DVLA and DVA should be able to use it to imitate requests sent by IDPs to DCS to test the agents' own services.
+A testing client for the Document Checking Service.
+Agents such as DVLA and DVA should be able to use it to imitate requests sent by IDPs to DCS to test the agents' own services, for performing end-to-end testing.

 ## What it does